-Freshmen new to the SDSU School of Nursing / Freshmen entering Fall 2018 will be assigned to Map 1 or Map 2 for their plan of study.
-Students will continue in the Schedule (Map) assigned throughout the program unless there is a reason for a break in progress through the program.
+Freshmen will be assigned to Nursing Track 1 or Track 2 in late fall or early spring of their first year at SDSU.
+Students will continue in their Track throughout the program unless there is an approved reason for a break in progress.
 The curriculum is designed to be completed in four years.

 In addition to the nursing-specific coursework, all candidates for a degree in applied arts and sciences must complete the requirements listed in the “Graduation Requirements” section of the SDSU General Catalog.